xyproto/tinyxxd/README.md

 `make fuzz` can be used to build `tinyxxd` with `afl-gcc` and then start fuzzing the executable with varied input designed to find edge cases in the program.

+## Packaging

+In connection with packaging for Linux distros, letting this utility provide and replace `xxd`, possibly by providing a `/usr/bin/xxd` symlink that points to `/usr/bin/tinyxxd`, is recommended.

 ### General info

 * License: GPL2